jannickj/blog/1-frp/1-frp.md

 It's is exactly what I have already shown. *However* time to make it interesting..

-Let that another `411 ms` passes and `now = 1484`, how would we go about updating the `gameState`?
+Let say that another `411 ms` passes and `now = 1484`, how would we go about updating the `gameState`?
 Lets try a naïve approach..
 ```csharp
 /** first update **/
 var Position1 = every(1073, 200).select(t => (t, Events.Position))